Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Acknowledgements

 This work was supported by IBS-R017-D1 of the Republic of Korea, and also in part by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
-The US university groups were supported by US DOE Office of High Energy physics research grants.
+The U.S. university groups were supported by U.S. DOE Office of High Energy Physics research grants.
 We would also like to thank the many $g-2$ collaborators who have helped us with this project.
+We also would like to thank Sidney Orlov for improving the readability of the paper.